Outburn-IL/foob-docs/fume-tester.md

 To perform testing, follow these steps:
 * Click the `HL7 Conversion tester` main menu item
 * Paste the source HL7v2 message from the clipboard into the upper text box.
-Alternatively, click the `Load...` button to load the message from your hard disk
+Alternatively, click the `Load...` button to load the message from your hard drive
 * Click the `Convert` button to upload your test data to the IRIS server
 * The transformation results will be displayed in the bottom pane of the page.